polarfire-soc/icicle-kit-reference-design/Readme.md

 #### Standard design generation

-To generate the standard reference design which is capable of running the majority of bare metal example applications and run Linux the following flow can be used:
+To generate the standard reference design which is capable of running the majority of bare metal example applications and run Linux&reg; the following flow can be used:

 1. Clone or download the repository
 2. Open Libero v2021.1